BioBoost/gitlabhq/doc/install/installation.md

     # Enable Redis socket for default Debian / Ubuntu path
     echo 'unixsocket /var/run/redis/redis.sock' | sudo tee -a /etc/redis/redis.conf

+If you are using redis-server 2.4.0 and up you should grant permission to the socket to all members of the redis group (versions below 2.4.0 do not support this).

     # Grant permission to the socket to all members of the redis group
     echo 'unixsocketperm 770' | sudo tee -a /etc/redis/redis.conf

-    # Create the directory which contains the socket
+Create the directory which contains the socket

     mkdir /var/run/redis
     chown redis:redis /var/run/redis
     chmod 755 /var/run/redis